mateusgs/rs_codec/README.md

 o_symbol - O - Output data symbol

-The top level .vhd files are: rs_decoder.vhd and rs_decoder
+The top level .vhd files are: rs_decoder.vhd and rs_encoder.vhd

 If you look the directory structure, inside the projects (rs_decoder and rs_encoder) there are four folders: